Several EU nations halt UK flights, fearing virus variant

 “The longer this virus spreads, the more opportunities it has to change,” she said.
 “So we really need to do everything we can right now to prevent spread, and minimizing that spread will reduce the chances of it changing.”

-Susan Hopkins of Public Health England said that while the variant has been circulating since September, it wasn’t until this week that officials felt they had enough evidence to declare that it has higher transmissibility than other circulating viruses.
-The strain has spread to other parts of the U.K. but in smaller amounts than in London and surrounding areas, she told the BBC.
+Susan Hopkins of Public Health England said while the variant has been circulating since September, it wasn’t until the last week that officials felt they had enough evidence to declare that it has higher transmissibility than other circulating coronaviruses.

 Europe has been walloped this fall by soaring new infections and deaths due to a resurgence of the virus, and many nations have reimposed a series of restrictions to reign in their outbreaks.

+The European Medicines Agency, meanwhile, is meeting Monday to approve the first COVID-19 vaccine for the European Union's 27 nations, bringing vaccinations closer for millions of EU citizens.
+The vaccine made by German pharmaceutical company BioNTech and American drugmaker Pfizer is already in use in the United States, Britain, Canada and other countries.

+The EMA moved up its assessment of the Pfizer-BioNTech vaccine by a week after heavy pressure from EU governments, especially Germany, which has said that after the EMA approval it could start vaccinating citizens as early as next Sunday.

-Johnson on Saturday closed all non-essential shops, hairdressers, gyms and pools and told Britons to reorganize their holiday plans.
-No mixing of households is now allowed indoors in Tier 4 areas, including London, and only essential travel is permitted into and out of such areas.
+In an urgent address to the nation on Saturday, Johnson closed all non-essential shops, hairdressers, gyms and pools and told Britons to reorganize their holiday plans.
+No mixing of households is now allowed indoors in Tier 4 areas, including London, and only essential travel is permitted in and out of the area.
 In the rest of England, people will be allowed to meet in Christmas bubbles for just one day instead of the five that were planned.

-Also Saturday, video emerged showing crowds of people rushing to London train stations, apparently making a dash for places in the U.K. with less stringent coronavirus restrictions before the new rules came into effect.
-Health Secretary Matt Hancock said “those scenes were totally irresponsible.”
+After he spoke, videos emerged that showed crowds of people rushing to London's train stations, apparently making a dash for places in the U.K. with less stringent coronavirus restrictions before the new rules took effect.
+Health Secretary Matt Hancock called those scenes "totally irresponsible.”

 “We in government of course have a responsibility, but so does every single person,” he said.
 “The plea that I have is that people will play their part.
 Because it is only by acting — all of us — that we can get this under control.”